BhavnaDora/PW-Skills-Assignments/README.md

 # PW-Skills-Assignments
-### All assignments are committed in different branches like python, statistics
+### All assignments of PW Skills Data Science Masters course are committed in different branches like Python, Statistics